FriendlyCaptcha/friendly-challenge/docs/widget_api.md

 <div class="frc-captcha" data-sitekey="<my sitekey>" data-start="auto"></div>
 ```

-## data-lang attribute 🇺🇸🇬🇧🇩🇪🇳🇱
+## data-lang attribute

 FriendlyCaptcha ships with some translations built-in (since version 0.7.0), right now valid values for this attribute are `"en"`, `"de"` and `"nl"` for English, German and Dutch respectively.

 > Are you a native speaker and want to add your language?
 > Please make an issue [here](https://github.com/FriendlyCaptcha/friendly-challenge/issues).
 > The translations we need are detailed [here](https://github.com/FriendlyCaptcha/friendly-challenge/blob/master/src/localization.ts), there's only a dozen values or so.
-A French translation would be especially appreciated!
+A French translation would be especially appreciated.

 Example:
 ```html